Parents Frame Childhood for the World to See

 Why is The Project Important To Me?

 I have been doing work on children’s and young people’s participation over the years internationally and I know for a fact that children are sometimes better decision makers when it comes to decisions of their and their peers’ lives.
 Media is my new interest in seeing how children and parents, as an authority figure in most cases, interact.
-As the first generation to grow up with interactive digital media, children of today are comfortable with collaborating and sharing information, and do so in ways that allow them to act quickly and without top-down direction.
-For example, after getting permission to play an online game on her parents’ smart phone, a 12 year old can easily use the Internet connection to share her score with others, preferably friends, who play the same game.
+As the first generation to grow up with interactive digital media, children of today are comfortable with collaborating and sharing information and do so in ways that allow them to act quickly and without top-down direction.
+For example, after getting permission to play an online game on her parents’ smartphone, a 12 year old can easily use the Internet connection to share her score with others, preferably friends, who play the same game.
 Situations like this, of course, have profound implications and complications for the relationship that parents and children have.
 Potential consequences of the uses of media that are favored by members of a family present new and different roles for parents in supporting the use of media in the home environment.

 Posting of children’s pictures online is an interesting practice, as the power dynamics are completely visible and documented for the whole family but also to the world.
 Most of the time, parents initiate children’s interaction with media by using it with or in front of their child in the home environment.
-My research posits that parents’ representation of their children through media provides an important clue for understanding children’s and parents interaction, as it symbolizes parental material capital, social and media related values.
+My research posits that parents’ portrayal of their children through media provides an important clue for understanding children’s and parents interaction, as it symbolizes parental material capital, social and media related values.
 Photos posted by parents are also important to look at in order to understand the social and cultural understanding of childhood, the childhood that is now available for the world to see.